lek-tin/hashnopolis/content/post/minimum-path-sum.md

 tags: ["leetcode", "matrix", "dynamic-programming"]
 categories: ["algorithm"]
 date: 2019-09-02T23:04:31-07:00
-lastmod: 2020-03-01T23:04:31-07:00
+lastmod: 2020-04-18T02:04:31-07:00
 draft: false
 archive: false
 ---

-Given a m x n grid filled with non-negative numbers, find a path from top left to bottom right which minimizes the sum of all numbers along its path.
+Given a `m x n` grid filled with **non-negative** numbers, find a path from top left to bottom right which minimizes the sum of all numbers along its path.

 #### Note You can only move either down or right at any point in time.